-PROGRAM OUTCOMES This section summarizes the breast and cervical cancer screening and diagnostic services provided through the CSP, screening test results and final diagnoses determined for program year 2015-2016.
-WOMEN SCREENED THROUGH THE CANCER SERVICES PROGRAM The number of women screened for breast and/or cervical cancer through the CSP has varied through the years since the program's inception in 1994.
-Figure 1 provides information about the number of women screened for breast and/or cervical cancer from 1994 through the 2015-2016 program year.
+This section summarizes the breast and cervical cancer screening and diagnostic services provided through the CSP, screening test results and final diagnoses determined for program year 2016-2017.

+WOMEN SCREENED THROUGH THE CANCER SERVICES PROGRAM

+The number of women screened for breast and/or cervical cancer through the CSP has varied through the years since the program's start in 1994.
+Figure 1 provides information about the number of women screened for breast and/or cervical cancer from 1994 through the 2016-2017 program year.

 The total number of women screened reached a high of over 81,000 in the 2007-2008 program year, but declined in the following two program years due to changes in program eligibility criteria, a loss of high volume providers downstate that focused primarily on screening women younger than age 40, and QA activities that identified two large CSP contractors that were misinterpreting program eligibility criteria and screening clients who were not eligible for CSP services.
 The number of women screened by the program then increased by over 8,000 between the 2009-2010 and the 2010-2011 program years.
 In the 2011-2012 program year, the total number of women screened declined by 1,300 compared to the 2010-2011 program year, but increased again in the 2012-2013 program year by about 1,700 clients.
-Most recently, the number of women screened has decreased during each of the past three program years, from 36,052 in program year 2013-2014 to 28,632 in program year 2014-2015 and 27,251 in program year 2015-2016.
-This decrease is primarily due to implementation of the Affordable Care Act and Medicaid expansion, resulting in a reduction in the number of individuals eligible for the CSP.
-Figure 1
+Most recently, the number of women screened has decreased during each of the past four program years, from 36,052 in program year 2013-2014 to 28,632 in program year 2014-2015, 27,251 in program year 2015-2016, and 23,648 in program year 2016-2017.
+This decrease is primarily due to more people having health insurance as a result of the Affordable Care Act and Medicaid expansion, resulting in a reduction in the number of individuals eligible for the CSP.